JAlcocerT/JAlcocerT/content/blog/entrep-podcast.md

 And also, every youtube channel has an associated RSS feed to notify you about new videos coming out.

-> YOu can leverage that to get that cool astro component showing on your website what was your last video uploaded :)
+> Yuu can leverage that to get that cool astro component showing on your website what was your last video uploaded :)

 There are also **selfhostable Podcasts**: